ivanightingale/LearningToControlClass/class02/overview.md

 ---

-*For questions or clarifications, please refer to the interactive notebooks or contact the instructor.*
+*For questions or clarifications, please reach out to Arnaud Deza at adeza3@gatech.edu*